-"Tasking Model / Scheduling" (p.
-433) and "Order of Execution" (p.
-189).
+Tasking Model / Scheduling and Order of Execution.

-6.4.19.4.1 How to specify the duration of a cycle
+6.4.22.3.1 How to specify the duration of a cycle

-This parameter is defined in "EtherCAT Master Settings" (p.
-308).
+This parameter is defined in EtherCAT Master Settings Tab.

-6.4.19.5.2 Ensuring Variables are Exported
+6.4.22.3.2 Ensuring Variables are Exported

-Program Organization Units (POUs) which contain variables (see "Map Variables to HMI" on page 165) must be compiled in order for the variable to be exported.
+Program Organization Units (POUs) which contain variables (see "Map Variables to HMI" on page 171) must be compiled in order for the variable to be exported.
 For example, in the following set of images we see a POU (UntitledST) with two variables, NewVar and NewVar1 and only NewVar1 is set to be exported (1).
 The POU, however, is not set to be executed in the Cycle dialog box (2).
 This will cause a compile error (3).